Innovations in Maternal Health

 These new support groups will focus on health and supportive family relationships during the transition to parenthood, which can be stressful.
 The groups will also address mental health strategies to cope with changes before and after the baby is born.

-Any Baby Can will create a Crisis Risk Assessment protocol to assist with mental health screenings.
+In addition, Any Baby Can will create a Crisis Risk Assessment protocol to assist with mental health screenings.
 Nurses will complete prenatal depression and anxiety screenings, as well as an adverse childhood experiences (ACEs) screening of trauma.
 In addition, each mother will receive a post-partum screening by phone, hospital or home visit to assess mental health needs.

 We already offer maternal mental health specialists with our No Estás Solo program for clients enrolled in our home-visitation programs.
 With this grant, we will provide additional home-based counselors in additional counties to assist mothers by conducting psycho-social assessments and providing counseling to reduce crisis levels, teach coping skills and provide ongoing support.

-Goals for Our Clients
+Goals for Pregnant Mothers

 - Increase positive prenatal health practices and understanding of pediatric health and development.